CoderSales/Portfolio-Project-4/Documentation/System-Logs/System-Logs/TERMINAL-LOGS2.md

 - still 500 server error after login from GitPod CLI
 - why is this occurring, what is the cause?
 - add issue on GitHub
+- add heroku server live page to GitHub either under issue and / or in commit